 Write, illustrate, and publish an "all about me" book or eBook

 If you are feeling ambitious, kick off the year with Wixie by having students create something beautiful they can share with their families.
 To balance content they already know with potentially new technology skills, I use the All About Me template that includes pages for:

 - things they do not like,

 - things they are good at, and

 - things they hope for.

 Students can open this template on their own when they log in to Wixie by opening the Templates folder in the list on the left.
-If they open the General folder they will see an All About Me folder filled with activities.
+They will see an All About Me folder filled with activities.

 Remember, all Wixie templates can be customized to fit your needs.
-I usually add a page or two to this template for things like: a favorite Book, their favorite subject, and/or favorite holidays.
+For example, add a page or two to this template for things like: a favorite Book, their favorite subject, and/or favorite holidays.

 Because this template is mostly just space for ideas, learners differentiate the content and process of building on their own.
-Struggling writers and early stage ELLs can share information with pictures and still be successful.
+Struggling writers and early-stage ELLs can share information with pictures and still be successful.
 Push them to add labels and record their voice to support the images.
-Advanced users and students with high linguistic ability tent to write a lot more, rather than use images.
+Advanced users and students with high linguistic ability tend to write a lot more, rather than use images.

 As they work through the template, walk around the room and ask questions about their interests.
 If they are searching the library, you can also get a sense of their ability to both spell and complete Web searches.